ossd-s23/project-evaluation/if_me_evaluation.md

     - __how many of such issues are there?__ 0 open issues at the moment labeled as beginner friendly or good first issues.
 They do have 146 closed issues labeled as beginner friendly.

-    - __look at a few of them, do they look beginner friendly?__ yes they do.
-Some of the closed beginner friendly issues involved updating links in documentation or fixing code style to camelcase for example.
+    - __look at a few of them, do they look beginner friendly?__ For the closed beginner friendly issues, they do look beginner friendly.
+For example, some of these issues involved updating links in documentation or fixing code style to camelcase.

 - __are there issues marked "documentation" or some other indicators that imply that they are documentation (user or developer specific):__

-    - __how many of such issues are there?__ 1 open issue but there were 13 closed issues related to documenation.
+    - __how many of such issues are there?__ 1 open issue but there were 13 closed issues related to documentation.

-    - __look at a few of them, do you think you could submit a fix?__ For the issue open right now, I don't think I could submit a fix.
+    - __look at a few of them, do you think you could submit a fix?__ I don't think I could submit a fix for the open issue.